erdigenc/laravel-permission/README.md

 <p align="center"><img src="/art/socialcard.png" alt="Social Card of Laravel Permission"></p>

 # Associate users with permissions and roles
+# Attention!
+This package is a version of spatie/laravel-permission with minor changes to work with the official laravel mongodb package.
 ### Sponsor

 <table>